sheehui/tp/docs/DeveloperGuide.md

 **Value proposition**: manage customers faster than a typical mouse/GUI driven app

 The product provides financial advisors with a clean, easy to use interface to prepare them for meetings and maintain good relationships with their clients.
-On a per-user basis, DonnaFin keeps track and displays client’s financial details, their contact details, and any notes about the client.
+On a per-client basis, DonnaFin keeps track and displays client’s financial details, their contact details, and any notes about the client.
 In the main page, it collates all clients for easy access.
 In the client information page, financial details of the specific client selected is neatly segmented into